zacharysnewman/HexGridUnityPackage/README.md

-# Fork
+# Fork (In Progress)
-(In Progress) Convert to directly importable unity package file structure format with semantic versioning.
+- Convert file structure to directly importable unity package format
+- Add automatic semantic versioning
+- Change from line renderers for outlines to actual mesh generation (since line renderers are dumb and don't work like they should)

 # UnityHexGrid
 A hex grid generation tool, for use in unity.
 Much of the hex logic is drawn from [Red Blob Games](http://www.redblobgames.com/grids/hexagons/).
 I made this because I initially struggled with the implementation so now you don't have to.
 Feel free to leave any feedback or suggestions, I will consider implementing suggestions that I think are generally useful to all users.